Bootstrap percolation on geometric inhomogeneous random graphs: Preliminaries

 The next lemma spells out an almost trivial calculation, but since it is ubiquitous in our proofs, we state it as a lemma nevertheless.
 In our applications, $g(w)$ is typically the number of vertices of weight at least $w$ (possibly with additional restrictions), and $f$ is the probability that such a vertex has a certain property (e.g., that it forms an edge with some fixed $v$).
-After application of Lemma~\ref{lem:integral}, this almost always leads to an integral as given in~\eqref{eq:evalintegral} below. \begin{lem} Let $g:\RR_{\geq 0}\to\RR_{\geq 0}$ be a non-zero monomial, and let $f:\RR_{\geq 0}\to\RR_{\geq 0}$ be continuous and piecewise a non-zero monomial with non-negative exponent, for a finite number of pieces.
-Moreover, assume that there is $\tilde w$ such that the exponent of $w$ in $f(w)g(w)$ is strictly larger than $0$ for $w < \tilde w$, and strictly smaller than $0$ for $w > \tilde w$.
-Then for every $w_0 \leq \tilde w \leq w_1$,
+After application of Lemma~\ref{lem:integral}, this almost always leads to an integral as given in~\eqref{eq:evalintegral} below. \begin{lem} Let $g:\RR_{\geq 0}\to\RR_{\geq 0}$ be a non-zero monomial, and let $f:\RR_{\geq 0}\to\RR_{\geq 0}$ be continuous and piecewise a non-zero monomial with non-negative exponent.\footnote{I.e., $g(w) = Cw^{r}$ for some $C>0$ and $r\in \RR$, and there exists a partitioning of $\RR_{\geq 0}$ into a finite number of intervals $I_1,\ldots,I_k$ such that for each $1\leq j \leq k$, the function $f$ restricted to $I_j$ is of the form $f(w) = C_jw^{s_j}$, for some $C_j >0$, $s_j \in \RR_{\geq 0}$.
+Moreover, $f$ is continuous.} Moreover, assume that there is $\tilde w$ such that the exponent of $w$ in $f(w)g(w)$ is strictly larger than $0$ for $w < \tilde w$, and strictly smaller than $0$ for $w > \tilde w$.
+Then for all $w_0,w_1$ such that $w_0 \leq \tilde w \leq w_1$, we have

 Moreover, assume that \emph{(i)} the exponent of $f$ is non-zero in an interval $[(1-\Omega(1))\tilde w,\tilde w] \subseteq [w_0,\tilde w]$, \emph{or} \emph{(ii)} the exponent of $f$ is non-zero in an interval $[\tilde w, (1+\Omega(1))\tilde w] \subseteq [\tilde w, w_1]$.
 Then the $O(\cdot)$ in~\eqref{eq:evalintegral} may be replaced by $\Theta(\cdot)$. \end{lem} \begin{proof} Let $g(w)= Cw^r$.
 Let us first assume that, by continuity, $f$ satisfies $f(w) = C_0w^{s_0}$ for $w \le \tilde w$ and $f(w) = C_1w^{s_1}$ for $w \ge \tilde w$, i.e.\ that $f$ consists of only two pieces.
 Then by assumption $r+s_0 > 0 > r+s_1 $.
 We first consider the lower part of the integral.
 If $s_0 =0$ then $(df/dw)(w) =0$ for $w\leq \tilde w$, and the integral from $w_0$ to $\tilde w$ vanishes.
 So assume that $s_0>0$.
-Then $(df/dw)(w) = C_0s_0 w^{s_0-1}$, and the antiderivative of $g(df/dw)$ is $CC_0s_0/(r+s_0) w^{r+s_0}$.
+Then $(df/dw)(w) = C_0s_0 w^{s_0-1}$, and the antiderivative of $g\cdot (df/dw)$ is $CC_0s_0/(r+s_0) w^{r+s_0}$.
 Since $r+s_0 > 0$, this function is increasing in $w$, and